dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 in the **internal/scripts/installation/modulefiles** directory and are named with the format *<X.Y.Z>_<system-name>*.
 For example, *3.1.0_jet* or *3.1.0_ursa*.

-To download the file for **Ursa** for METplus version 3.1.0, for example, run:
+To download the file for **Ursa** for METcalcpy version 3.1.0, for example, run:

 .. code-block::